-Mark Rowlands, sales director at currency provider Covent Garden FX, explains that buying foreign currency in advance allows travelers to shop around for the best rate and hedge against exchange rate fluctuations that might affect their buying power.
-Buying in advance can also give you peace of mind if you’re traveling to a place where ATMs might not be prevalent, or if you’re concerned about your card being declined.
+Mark Rowlands, the sales director at currency provider Covent Garden FX, explains that buying foreign currency in advance allows travelers to shop around for the best rate and hedge against exchange rate fluctuations that might affect their buying power.
+Buying foreign currency in advance can also give you peace of mind if you’re traveling to a place where ATMs might not be prevalent, or if you’re concerned about your card being declined.

 Below are Rowlands’ tips for getting the best deal when buying foreign currency.

 This might sound obvious, but it’s amazing how many people assume that their friendly travel agent or supermarket will look after them.
 Think about it: They are in business to make money, and you are a captive audience.
 Politely decline and go and surf the net for foreign currency.
 You can cover the whole marketplace, and get the best exchange rates, from the comfort of your home.

 Don’t leave buying foreign currency until the last minute.
 When buying currency online, you need to allow enough time for your payment to go through, for your identity to be confirmed, and for your currency to be delivered.

 Beware of ‘Free Delivery’ Offers for Foreign Currency

 What really matters is how much currency arrives on your doorstep.
 What’s the point saving five bucks on delivery if it costs you $15 worth of currency?
 Look out for extra hidden charges, and try to find out how much you are paying in total and exactly how much currency you will receive.
 The benefits of a great exchange rate can be totally negated by commissions and handling fees.